Why Choose Digital Printing For Custom Labels?

 How Flexographic Printing Compares

-The price and quality of flexographic label printing has been (and still is to a certain extent) the go-to method for printing custom labels.
+The price and quality of flexographic label printing have been (and still is to a certain extent) the go-to method for printing custom labels.
 Flexographic labels have the advantage for high volume product label orders, but there are setup costs for each label job – preparing your label artwork to create printing plates, setting up the label press, mixing inks for color matching, and machine calibration.
 The cost and setup for labels can be expensive if you’re a smaller company or you just need fewer product labels – this is where digital printing has the advantage.
 For more information about flexographic printing, check out our in-depth article explaining this popular label printing technique.

 Editor’s Note: This post was originally published in July 2010 and has been updated for accuracy and comprehensiveness.